Armor of Light hosts 16th annual Marine Corps Ball Gown Giveaway at Camp Pendleton

 |0

-This work, Armor of Light hosts 16th annual Marine Corps Ball Gown Giveaway at Camp Pendleton [Image 6 of 6], by LCpl Ruby Centeno, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Armor of Light hosts 16th annual Marine Corps Ball Gown Giveaway at Camp Pendleton [Image 11 of 11], by PFC Stella Tedesco, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.